remy/remysharp.com/public/blog/cern-day-5.md

 Whilst I was busy deep inside the code for the simulation, [Craig Mod](https://craigmod.com/), [Jeremy Keith](https://adactio.com/), [Kimberly Blessing](https://www.kimberlyblessing.com/) and [Martin Chiteri](http://geek.co.ke/about/) were busy completing the content web site that describes the history, documentation and the process the team took to complete the project.

-The web site is quite superb and fully of great stories from how we got to have the world's first browser, one of my favourite parts being Kimberly's [_Inside the Code_](https://worldwideweb.cern.ch/code/) section.
+The web site is quite superb and ful of great stories from how we got to have the world's first browser, one of my favourite parts being Kimberly's [_Inside the Code_](https://worldwideweb.cern.ch/code/) section.

 ![The site](/images/cern-2019/the-site.png)

 ## Goals and fun insights

 The aim of the project was to restore the world's first browser in a modern browser for the world to try out and experience.

 The project would also document and include stories from the time that helped shape the technology we take for granted today.